owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

                         2 for more verbose output and 3 for debug

  Available commands:
-  check                 check dependencies of the server
-                        environment
-  help                  Displays help for a command list                  Lists commands status                show some status information upgrade               run upgrade routines after installation of
+  check                 Check dependencies of the server environment help                  Displays help for a command list                  Lists commands status                Show some status information upgrade               Run upgrade routines after installation of
                         a new release.
-The release has to be installed before.
+The release has to be installed before

 This is the same as ``sudo -u www-data php occ list``.
 Run it with the ``-h`` option for syntax help::